pablogonzalezdelaparra/QuizApp-Website-Django/README.md

 Feel free to modify and extend the project as per your requirements.

+## Feedback
+As a group, we consider that we did a great work as a team.
+Each one of us contributed equally to the development of this project.

 ## License
 This project is licensed under the [MIT License](LICENSE).